 Facilitator Training

-The next facilitator training for our Early Years programme starts on 25th September 2023 and will consist of 5 online workshops via Zoom.
+The next facilitator training for our Early Years programme will be delivered on 25th, 26th & 28th November, 2nd & 3rd December 2024 and will consist of five online workshops via Zoom.
 Participants are also invited to complete a short assignment between workshops.
-A summary of the training is provided below and a detailed breakdown can be accessed here:
+A summary of the training is provided below and a detailed breakdown can be accessed here.

 Groupwork and Session Delivery Practice